 These are excellent results and give great confidence in the values that are used in establishing the mineral resource.
-The values in the critical range (shaded in blue) are very close even when the number of samples in the group is small.
+The values in the critical range (shaded in blue) are very close.
+The results based on the higher grade samples are quite close even with the small number of samples in the group.
 It can be expected that the higher values are more erratic and with a small number of samples in an assay group a wider variation would be expected.